SalK91/convex_optimization/docs/convex/15_convexfunctions.md

 # Chapter 5: Convex Functions

-This chapter develops the basic tools for understanding convex functions: their definitions, geometric characterisations, first- and second-order tests, and operations that preserve convexity.
+This chapter develops the basic tools for understanding convex functions: their definitions, geometric characterisations, first and second-order tests, and operations that preserve convexity.
 These tools will later support duality, optimality conditions, and algorithmic analysis.

 ## Definitions of convexity